Ukraine worry sparks fall in stocks, bond yields

 European PMI figures showed the continent's economy was growing, as expected.
 But manufacturing remained weak and kept intact expectations the European Central Bank will ease monetary policy further, pressuring the euro.

-European stocks were able to edge higher as investors cheered forecast-beating results from German luxury carmaker BMW and France's third-biggest listed bank, Credit Agricole, among others.
+European stocks were able to edge higher as investors cheered forecast-beating results from German luxury carmaker BMW (BMWG.DE) and France's third-biggest listed bank, Credit Agricole (CAGR.PA), among others.

 (Reporting by Chuck Mikolajczak; Additional reporting by Daniel Bases; Editing by Dan Grebler and Leslie Adler)